Demian's Gamebook Web Page

 More reviews by MJG

-Users Who Own This Item: Alatar001, B0N0V0X, bigcobra, c_wickham, dArtagnan, dave2002a, Eamonn McCusker, edwebb, egokun, Erikwinslow, Gamebook, Himynameistony, jdreller, katzcollection, kinderstef, lek, marnaudo, mlvoss, nelsondesign, nerelax, plowboy, quert, redpiper05, Sheridan77, sireeyore, waktool (UK 1st printing), Zolika
+Users Who Own This Item: Alatar001, Arkadia, B0N0V0X, bigcobra, c_wickham, dArtagnan, dave2002a, Eamonn McCusker, edwebb, egokun, Erikwinslow, Gamebook, Himynameistony, jdreller, katzcollection, kinderstef, lek, marnaudo, mlvoss, nelsondesign, nerelax, plowboy, quert, redpiper05, Sheridan77, sireeyore, waktool (UK 1st printing), Zolika

 Users Who Want This Item: Aldrin23, Braldt, Gartax, Oberonbombadil